-Welcome to my guide to bird watching in Gloucestershire, an area with a good choice of habitats to watch British birds and the opportunity to see some rare species.
+Welcome to my guide to bird watching in Gloucestershire, an area with an excellent choice of habitats to watch British birds and the opportunity to see some rare species.

-To wet your spotting appetite you have the chance of seeing or photographing the following in Gloucestershire of the Forest of Dean.
+To whet your spotting appetite, you have the chance of seeing or photographing the following in Gloucestershire of the Forest of Dean.

 - Nesting area of the Peregrine Falcons at Symonds Yat Rock

-- Wildfowl at Slimbridge wetlands trust who have a visitor centre and lots of migratory birds.
+- Wildfowl at Slimbridge wetlands trust who has a visitor centre and lots of migratory birds.

-- Kingfishers and heron can be seen when walking the banks of the local rivers.
+- You can see kingfishers and heron when walking the banks of the local rivers.

 - Woodpeckers at RSPB Nagshead